The bonding of two amino acid molecules to form a larger molecule... | Study Prep in Pearson+

 Multiple Choice

-The bonding of two amino acid molecules to form a larger molecule requires the:
+The bonding of two amino acid molecules to form a larger molecule requires:

 A